aelskens/aelskens/README.md

 Hey there 👋

 I'm Arthur, a PhD candidate at Université Libre de Bruxelles.
-My thesis, titled *In-vivo ex-vivo image registration in pre-clinical studies*, focuses on integrating diverse information types, scales, and timeframes into a unified reference system.
+My thesis, titled *Registration of Ex-vivo Multimodal Images for 3D reconstruction*, focuses on integrating diverse information types, scales, and timeframes into a unified reference system.

 # Research